iREDMe/YAJDBL/README.md

 - This is not a clone of Discord.JS
 - Project started on November 8, 2018
 - Thanks to `Zoro#0001` *From Plexi Development* for helping me on Typings *soon*
+- Thanks to [boltxyz](https://github.com/boltxyz) For being a contributor

 ## Developers
 - `Kevlar#6307`: Main Developer/Maintainer